 RELATED: See the list of my favorite must-have tools here

 How to build a DIY Floating Ladder shelf –

 I have a video tutorial for you if you would like to see it in action.
 As usual, the written step by step tutorial follows.

 DIY Floating Ladder Shelf Tutorial

-- Drill holes halfway through the long 1 x 3 boards using a 3/4″ spade bit.
+- Drill holes using a 3/4″ spade bit for the towel rod.

 - Assemble the individual shelves using wood glue and finish nails.

-- This is a good time to paint or stain your shelves too if you like.
+This is also a good time to paint or stain the shelves in the color of your choice.

 - Attach the wood dowel to the first side using wood glue and hold it in place by attaching the second side to the shelves.

 - Once, the shelf is built, if you haven’t already, attach it to the wall using anchors or 3″ screws directly into the studs.